-The college also has three centers and a satellite campus:
+The college also has two centers:

-- The Lexington-Henderson County Center of Higher Education located at 932 East Church Street, 731-968-5722, - The Humboldt Higher Education Center located 1751 Main Street, 731-425-8835 - The Savannah-Hardin County Center of Higher Education located at 601 South Pickwick Road, 731-925-5722. - The Paris satellite location at the Paris-Henry County Community Center located at 55 Jones Bend Road Extended, 731-407-7300.
+- The Lexington-Henderson County Center of Higher Education located at 932 East Church Street, 731-968-5722, - The Savannah-Hardin County Center of Higher Education located at 601 South Pickwick Road, 731-925-5722.

 You may earn an Associate of Science Degree with a General Studies emphasis at any of the centers.
 Or, you may fulfill the general education requirements for most majors at any of the centers.
 Many of the required courses for several majors also are offered at the centers.
 Continuing Education non-credit classes are conducted on an asneeded basis.
-Student and business services are available at these centers as well.
+Student and business services are available at these centers as well